What to Expect

 How to Prepare

-- Remember to complete your online ALEKS assessments (math or chemistry) if required by your college, as well as any other required tests.
+- Remember to complete your online assessments (math or chemistry) if required by your college, as well as any other required tests.

 - Browse your college’s website and look at degree plans.